yuhangsu82/MIDI-Zero/README.md

 # MIDI-Zero

+A self-supervised learning framework for content-based music retrieval (CBMR).

+## **Method Overview**

 **MIDI-Zero** is a self-supervised learning framework for content-based music retrieval (CBMR), supporting tasks such as **Audio Identification, Audio Matching, and Version Identification**.
 Operating entirely on **MIDI representations**, it eliminates the need for external labeled data by generating task-specific training data automatically.
 This provides a **robust and scalable solution** for bridging audio and symbolic music retrieval.

-## **Method Overview**

 ![MIDI-Zero Method](assets/f1.jpg)